salsita/inStyle/README.md

 ### Iconfont

 The `gulp` build process automagically converts all your `.svg` icon sources in `components/icons` into a webfont and renders the `icons.sass` component.
-That allows you to easily use custom icons on pseudoelements without tainting HTML with `.icon-somethign` classes - variable names are created for each icon based on filename.
+That allows you to easily use custom icons on pseudoelements without tainting HTML - variable names are created for each icon based on filename.

 ```Sass
 // hamburglar.svg